ericz99/loggy-ts/README.md

 - formatMessageTemplate: The template for formatting log messages.
 Supported placeholders include {TIME}, {LEVEL}, and {MESSAGE}.
 - backupDuration: The duration (in milliseconds) between backups.
 Default is set to 1 hour.
 - shouldBackUp: A boolean indicating whether backups should be performed.
+- logLevelColor: You can configure your log level color.
 - cloud: Configuration for the cloud storage provider.
     - ut: Configuration specific to the cloud provider.
 Currently, only API key is supported.
         - apiKey: The API key for accessing the cloud storage provider.